 All users, installers, operators, and maintainers must be familiar with operating the analyzer.
 To install, start up, operate, maintain, and service the analyzer in a safe manner, it is MANDATORY to read all additional documents shipped with the analyzer.
-The following information is also available and/or referenced in the Rosemount CT5100 Quick Start Guide: 00825-0100-4511.
+The following document are available and/or referenced within this manual:

+Quick Start Guide